osb-group/osb-learn/programming/arrays_and_lists.rst

 When should you use ``foreach`` instead of the for loop?
 In general, nearly every instance, as it's incredibly intuitive and readable as code.
 The only situation where you'd opt for using a for loop *(Ha!
 That pun!)* is when **you need the indices within your code**.
 Notice that we made a trade-off in ``foreach`` where we no longer use the index value.
 While it's possible to get the index value by declaring a variable outside the ``foreach`` statement and then incrementing it like a counter, but that largely ends up as pretty unnecessary and gives less cleanliness to code.

+One less common thought of needing indices would be when managing multiple arrays or lists of equal length.
+Because ``foreach`` only iterates upon one array or list, managing or accounting for multiple arrays or lists would likely be better with using a for loop.
+If you find that they are heavily intertwined with each other, consider reading about `tuples <https://msdn.microsoft.com/en-us/library/dd268536%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396>`_.

 .. figure:: img/arrays_and_lists/lanky.gif
    :scale: 80%
    :alt: Lanky Kong is such a madlad.